Commercial disputes often have an international element. That means Brexit, and a potential no deal outcome, could have a major impact on litigation.

 Many factors that make the law and jurisdiction of England and Wales a good choice will remain unchanged by Brexit.
 The factors include:

 - Language - English is one of the most widely spoken languages in the world.
 That means claims brought here are accessible for most businesses and there’s often no need for translators.

 - Transparent and predictable - English law has developed from a combination of statute and publicly decided cases.
 English law gives guidance on almost every issue, which means you can predict, with greater certainty than in many civil law systems, whether a proposed course of action is likely to be lawful or unlawful.

 - Flexibility - English law is based on the principle of freedom of contract which is more flexible than many civil law systems, which rely on a more rigid and prescriptive civil code.

-- Quality - People around the world respect the judiciary in the UK for their impartiality and their experience and skill in dealing with complex cases.
+- Quality - The judiciary in the UK are respected worldwide for their impartiality and their experience and skill in dealing with complex cases.

-- Procedure - The legal system means parties get access to all relevant, non-privileged documents, including those of their adversary.
+- Procedure - The disclosure process within the UK legal system means parties get access to all relevant, non-privileged documents, including those of their adversary.
 Privilege means discussions with lawyers are confidential.
 Case management rules create a duty to actively manage cases and judges seek to monitor cases through to trial.
 In contrast to other international jurisdictions, the English commercial courts have also adapted well to virtual hearings during the Covid19 pandemic.